 According to the environment and purpose, users may choose Public DNS with web services or Private DNS available only for designated internal users without Internet exposure.

-- Request a new domain or create DNS to connect to an existing one
+- Request a new domain or transfer an existing domain

 - A record : Designate an IP address for a domain to find the IP using a domain name